OlgaKuvs/barbiere-pp4/README.md

 ![](documentation/dates_times.png)

-The `Book` button becomes active only after the values ​​in all dropdown lists have been selected.
+The `Book` button becomes active only after all values ​​in dropdown lists have been selected.

 ![](documentation/booking_button.png)

 ### Profile page

 On the profile page user can view all details of their bookings including service name, barber's name and date and time of appointment.
-From this view they have access to every future (12 hours ahead and more) booking which can be updated (`Update` button) or deleted (`Delete` button).
+From this view they have access to every scheduled (12 hours ahead and more) booking which can be updated (`Update` button) or deleted (`Delete` button).
 The user profile page shows all bookings that have not been deleted.

 ![](documentation/profile1.png)